 A planet exerts enormous pressure on itself through self-gravity, but the gravitational pull of a larger object passing close by can cause that pressure to drop precipitously.
 The effects of this depressurization can be explosive, Williams says.
 “It’s like uncorking the world’s most carbonated beverage.
 What happens when a planet gets decompressed by 50% is something we don’t understand very well, but it can shift the chemistry and physics all over the place, producing a complexity of materials that could very well account for the heterogeneity we see in meteorites.”

-Explosions no longer being outlawed, the starting scenario could equally be a single large planet exploding to produce many globes of molten iron from its core.
-The high abundance of iron meteorites supports the idea.
-The maximum size of the original metal-rich body or bodies is not well constrained, and estimates have increased over the years.
+Explosions no longer being outlawed, the starting scenario could equally be a single large planet exploding to produce numerous globes of molten iron from its core, as the abundance of iron meteorites might indicate.
+The maximum size of the original metal-rich body or bodies is not well constrained, and estimates have increased.
 The conclusion that the ureilites of 2008 TC3 (the asteroid that disintegrated above the Nubian Desert) came from a parent somewhere between Mercury and Mars in size is based on diamonds in them that could only have formed under pressures above 20 GPa, equivalent to the pressure at the centre of Mercury and the core-mantle boundary of Mars (Nabiei et al. 2018).
+In the context of the solar nebula, postulating vanished bodies the size of Mars is daring.
 However, 20 GPa is the minimum required, and ureilites are mantle rocks.
-If the diamonds originated in the middle or upper mantle and the pressure was already 20 GPa there, the planet could have been considerably bigger than Mars.
-In the context of the solar nebula, it is difficult to postulate vanished bodies even the size of Mars, let alone planets bigger than Earth.
+If the diamonds originated in the middle or upper mantle and the pressure there was already 20 GPa, the planet could have been considerably bigger than Mars – bigger than Earth.